 2001 – The contract with Special Health Services (SHS) was expanded to include a Family Advisory Group to facilitate the review of SHS policies.

 2002 – Families Together began providing presentations in Spanish on Parents’ Rights and Responsibilities under Special Education Law.
 The Families Together website was created.
 Renewal of five year PTI grant was awarded.
 A Family Enrichment Weekend was held exclusively for families whose children were receiving early intervention services.

 2003 – Western Kansas Community Foundation began partnership with Families Together to bring additional services to the Southwest Kansas region.
 The first Family-School-Partnerships Trainings were conducted in Fort Scott and Beloit Public Schools.
 With support from KSDE and Kansas Parent Information Resource Center (KIPRC).

 2004 – Families and professionals were given the opportunity to receive the quarterly newsletter electronically.

 2006 – The Parent Empowerment Project began through a contract with KSDE to help understand the relationship between IEP goals, state standards, and the general education curriculum.
-The iGrad Program is established to provide services to youth ages 15 and up in foster care across the state.
-The project is a collaborative project between Families Together and Keys for Networking and is funded by a grant from SRS.
+The iGrad Program was established to provide services to youth ages 15 and up in foster care across the state.
+The project was a collaborative project between Families Together and Keys for Networking and was funded by a grant from SRS.
 Families Together opened on-line specialty store.
-Governor Sebelius, KSDE and Families Together proclaim December 4-8, 2006 as Inclusive Schools Week in Kansas.
+Governor Sebelius, KSDE and Families Together proclaimed December 4-8, 2006 as Inclusive Schools Week in Kansas.

-2007 Renewal of five year PTI Grant was awarded, and Families Together celebrates its 25th Anniversary.
+2007 Renewal of five year PTI Grant was awarded, and Families Together celebrated its 25th Anniversary.

 Remember, we depart stronger for having come together.